yoe/fosdemvideo/README.md

 ====
 * security starts to become an issue - think about it.
 * wouter: finish fosdem-loop.dv
+* wouter: build a list of contacts per devroom so we can update the rooms sheet
+* sorted, in progress:
  * wouter: find 2 other cameras - contacted two companies
  * wouter: order/confirm 5 more laptops - confirmed
-* wouter: build a list of contacts per devroom so we can update the rooms sheet
 * mail devroom managers and/or volunteers:
  * mail them now, tell them we mail updated infos on friday
  * mail them again on friday